mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 		 Image Files:	 Image Files:	 Image Files:
 		- Scan1.nd	- Scan1.nd	- Scan1.nd
 		- Channel1.tif  - Channel1.tif  - Channel1.tif
-		- Channel2.tif  - [...]		- [...]
+		- Channel2.tif  - Channel2.tif	- Channel2.tif
-		- Channel3.tif
+		- Channel3.tif	- Channel3.tif	- Channel3.tif

 4. Plugins and update sites:
     - The plugins ImageScience and 3D ImageJ Suite need to be installed for the toolset to work.
 If they are not already, you need to run Help > Update, click on Manage update sites and check the boxes for the Image Science and 3D ImageJ Suite sites.
 Apply changes and restart ImageJ.
+    - The plugin JaCOP also needs to be installed.
+You can download it here: https://imagej.net/plugins/jacop .
+Simply download JACoP_.jar to the Plugins folder of ImageJ and restart ImageJ.

 ## Description of each step: